 Peter Austin and Julia Sallabank gave a joint presentation at the British Association for Applied Linguistics conference, University of Warwick, 4-6 September.
 (Peter Austin, 10 Sep 2014)

 See all news items

-Today, there are about 6,500 languages.
-Half of them are under threat of extinction within 50 to 100 years.
+Today, there are about 7,000 languages spoken on earth.
+Half of them are under threat of extinction within this century.
 The Hans Rausing Endangered Languages Project at SOAS, University of London, supports research, training, and archiving for endangered languages throughout the world.

 OREL - Online Resources for Endangered Languages - has now been revised updated with 50 new resources.
 OREL is a library of nearly 400 annotated and categorised links in English and Arabic to websites about endangered language documentation and revitalisation.

 OREL includes specialist endangered languages pages in Arabic.